TobyMaskell/Oregonator-Model---Python-Code/README.md

 I also would be intrigued to see if anyone would extend this analysis to the multivariate Oregonator model which features a Laplacian term in both differential equations and switches to plane polar coordinates.

 The core reference for this is Scott's Oscillations, Waves and Chaos in Chemical Kinetics (1994).

+This code features an extensive use of the numpy and matplotlib modules.